inlets/inlets.dev/blog/_posts/2020-10-29-preparing-docker-hub-rate-limits.md

 That limit of 100 pulls can be extended to 200 pulls, but requires complex configuration of your Kubernetes cluster with ["image pull secrets"](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) in each namespace and each ServiceAccount throughout the cluster.
 Docker Hub users who pay Docker will be able to pull an unlimited amount of images, without rate-limiting, however this still requires "image pull secrets" to be configured.

+You will be able to check your rate-limit level using a new Docker Hub API.
+Read more: [Docker Hub Download rate limit](https://docs.docker.com/docker-hub/download-rate-limit/).

 ## Potential solutions

 You will hit the limit, eventually, and so it's best to prepare yourself and team for that eventually, than to scramble to StackOverflow when that day arrives.